-Isaiah calls people to change their lives.
+Isaiah calls believers to change their lives.
 He maps out four steps:

 Learn to do well.
-The second step in changing their lives is to learn to do good.
+This is STEP 2.
+Believers need to learn to do good.

 Seek justice.
-The third step in changing their lives is to become advocates of justice.
+This is STEP 3.
+Believers need to become advocates of justice.

 Relieve the oppressed.
-The fourth step in changing their lives is to act for the betterment of people who are suffering and marginalized.
+This is STEP 4.
+Believers need to help people who are suffering and marginalized.

 let’s reason together.
 It is time to set things right.
-God desires that we stop doing wrong, and start doing right.
+The LORD God desires that we stop doing wrong, and start doing right.

 your sins are as scarlet.
 Their lives were full of evil deeds.